autopi-io/documentation/docs/developer_guides/remote_can_access.md

 Using AutoPi Cloud, you can:

-* Enable and configure CAN interfaces on each device.
+* Enable and configure the CAN channels on each device.
 * Set CAN bus parameters such as bitrate and interface selection.
 * Define secure communication between the two AutoPi Pro devices.
 * Control how CAN frames are forwarded or logged.